2000 Dallas Cowboys season: Regular season

+A lowlight of the season for Troy Aikman came in week 7 in a game vs The New York Giants at Giants Stadium.
+Aikman threw five interceptions.

 Emmitt Smith's tenth consecutive 1,000-yard season (an NFL record), along with a season sweep of the rival Washington Redskins, proved to be the only highlights in an otherwise disappointing season.

 The Cowboys finished 31st in the league in run defense that season, allowing 164.8 yards per game and 4.9 yards per carry.

 Notable additions to the team include future starting cornerback Mario Edwards, as well as Dwayne Goodrich.
 Goodrich gained notoriety after being involved in a hit and run accident which resulted in the deaths of two people.
 He was subsequently convicted of criminally negligent homicide.

 Backup running back Chris Warren was released after a 27–7 loss to the Tampa Bay Buccaneers.
 Warren tipped a pass which was intercepted by Brian Kelly and returned for a touchdown.
 After the play Warren was benched, he exchanged words with assistant coaches and spent the rest of the game on the sideline sulking.
 He was released a few days later and was replaced by rookie Michael Wiley, Warren would eventually sign with the Philadelphia Eagles for the remainder of the season.